ipam73/reading-challenge/README.md

 To run:

-- 1:  Make a config file in the root dir called `config.coffee` with the following:
+- 1:  Make a config file in the `web` dir called `config.coffee` with the following:

 ```coffee
 module.exports =